-As a series of translating objects 'national excitement' tries to visualize a world wide survey about a the evaluation of risks taken from the world values survey database.
+As a series of translating objects 'national excitement' tries to visualize a world wide survey about the attitude of different cultures towards risk-taking.

 To express values and emotions through numbers and graphs seemed to be a little insincerely objective and not really feasible.
 Therefore we alienate the German tradition of lead-pouring (Bleigießen) to physically generate forms that would translate the survey's results, while still giving the spectator room for own interpretations.